 #5 in 5 best spots in Frankenmuth, Michigan

 It also has t-shirts and souvenirs, but I mostly liked seeing the barrels full of hard candy and taffy.
 It reminded me of going to Sears when I was a kid.
-My sisters and I each got a quarter to spend in the candy counter.
-I always chose chocolate stars and I loved those things.
-I got quite a few for my 25 cents too!
+My sisters and I each got a quarter to spend at the candy counter.
+I always chose chocolate stars, and I loved those things.
+Of course, I got quite a few for my 25 cents too!

-Anyway, Raus brings up those old feelings of nostalgia and it’s just a fun place to stop in.
+Anyway, Raus brings up those old feelings of nostalgia, and it’s just a fun place to stop in.
 We picked up a puzzle for our puzzle-loving friend, Carol.
 It’s a fun store, so check it out.

-Frankenmuth, the tourist town
+5 Best Spots in Frankenmuth, the Christmas town

-It’s a bit like Leavenworth in Washington State…another little Bavarian town in the middle of America.
-Clicking that link will take you to Steve’s Pacific Crest Trail hike coming into Leavenworth.
+It’s a bit like Leavenworth in Washington State…another little Christmas / Bavarian town in the middle of America.
+Clicking that link will take you to Steve’s Pacific Crest Trail hike into Leavenworth.
 What a great adventure that was!

 Getting the results takes longer than we cared to wait, so we chose to go South around Lake Erie to get to our next stop of Niagara Falls instead of cutting through Canada.
-But we asked about the booster and got it on the spot, so that was an unplanned bonus!
+But we asked about the booster and got it on the spot, so that was an unexpected bonus!